A Fast Globally Linearly Convergent Algorithm for the Computation of Wasserstein Barycenters: Problem Statement

 Then, given a set of discrete probability distributions $\{\mathcal{P}^{(t)}\}_{t=1}^N$ with $\mathcal{P}^{(t)}=\{(a_i^{(t)},\,\bm{q}_i^{(t)}): i = 1, \cdots, m_t\}$, a $p$-Wasserstein barycenter $\mathcal{P}:=\{(w_i,\,\bm{x}_i): i = 1, \cdots, m\}$ with $m$ support points is an optimal solution of the following problem

 for given weights $(\gamma_1, \cdots, \gamma_N)$ satisfying $\sum^{N}_{t=1}\gamma_t=1$ and $\gamma_t>0$, $t=1,\cdots,N$.
 It is worth noting that the number of support points of the true barycenter is generally unknown.
 In theory, for $p=2$, there exists a sparse barycenter whose number of support points is upper bounded by $\sum^N_{t=1}m_t - N +1$; see \citep[Theorem 2]{abm2016discrete}.
-In practice, one usually chooses $m$ by experience.
+In practice, one usually chooses $m$ by experience and sets a value that is not less than $m_t$ for $t=1,\cdots,N$.
+Clearly, a larger $m$ would lead to a larger problem size and hence may require more computational cost, as observed from our experiments.
 Since the Wasserstein distance itself is defined by a LP, the above problem is then a two-stage optimization problem.
 Using the definition with some simple manipulations, one can equivalently rewrite the above problem as

 where \begin{itemize} \item $\bm{e}_{m_t}$ (resp. $\bm{e}_{m}$) denotes the $m_t$ (resp. $m$) dimensional vector with all entries being 1; \item $\bm{w}:=(w_1,\cdots,w_m)^{\top}\in\mathbb{R}_{+}^m$, $X:=[\bm{x}_1,\cdots,\bm{x}_m]\in\mathbb{R}^{d\times m}$; \item $\bm{a}^{(t)} := (a_1^{(t)},\cdots,a_{m_t}^{(t)})^{\top}\in\mathbb{R}_{+}^{m_t}$, $Q^{(t)}:=\big{[}\bm{q}_1^{(t)},\cdots,\bm{q}_{m_t}^{(t)}\big{]}\in\mathbb{R}^{d\times m_t}$ for $t=1,\cdots,N$; \item $\Pi^{(t)} = \big{[}\,\pi_{ij}^{(t)}\,\big{]}\in\mathbb{R}^{m \times m_t}$, $\mathcal{D}(X, \,Q^{(t)}):=\big{[}\,\|\bm{x}_i - \bm{q}_j^{(t)}\|_p^p\,\big{]} \in \mathbb{R}^{m \times m_t}$ for $t=1,\cdots,N$. \end{itemize} Note that problem \eqref{mainpro} is a nonconvex problem, where one needs to find the optimal support $X$ and the optimal weight vector $\bm{w}$ of a barycenter simultaneously.
 However, in many real applications, the support $X$ of a barycenter can be specified empirically from the support points of $\{\mathcal{P}^{(t)}\}_{t=1}^N$.
 Thus, one only needs to find the weight vector $\bm{w}$ of a barycenter.
 In view of this, from now on, we assume that the support $X$ is given.
 Consequently, problem \eqref{mainpro} reduces to the following problem: